Apalachicola on the River: Florida History and Small-Town Appeal

 Most folks approach this tiny seaside town from the east or west, along Route 98, the country highway that links Florida’s seafood capital with Tallahassee and Pensacola.
 But to fully appreciate the beauty and culture of Apalachicola, I paddled in from the north, down the river that gives the rural town its name.

 The Apalachicola River, Florida’s largest in terms of water volume, flows south 106 miles from the Georgia border through some of the wildest country the state has to offer before emptying into Apalachicola Bay at Apalachicola.

 Like the river, the live-oak-laced incorporated city is a time-piece.
-Well preserved but not too precious, it boasts both an art scene with almost a dozen galleries and a flourishing culinary scene that is drawing the attention of travel writers from just about every major newspaper in the country.
+Well-preserved but not too precious, it boasts both an art scene with a number of galleries and a flourishing culinary scene that is drawing the attention of travel writers from just about every major newspaper in the country.

 The city of Apalachicola, population 2,340, is the perfect departure point to discover Florida’s Forgotten Coast and other destinations in Franklin and Gulf Counties.
 Start your visit at the Apalachicola Bay Chamber of Commerce on (of course) Commerce Street.
 They provide a map with a 35-point walking tour of the city.
 (It’s easy — most of the streets are numbered, and the cross streets are letters.)

 They will certainly direct you to see the home of Dr. John Gorrie, who built an ice-making machine to help keep his yellow-fever patients cool.
 While mostly forgotten, Gorrie is considered to be the father of modern air conditioning and malaria control (his statue is in the U.S. Capitol).
 John Gorrie Museum State Park, at 46 Sixth St., houses a model of his original contraption and has exhibits on local history, including the cotton warehouses that once lined the banks of the river.
 He is buried in the town’s Gorrie Square.